 Check out our Ultimate Peru Honeymoon Itinerary & Guide

 Best time to visit Peru

-The best time to visit Peru for a honeymoon is during the dry season from May to October.
-You will experience rain from November to April with the wettest months December to March.
+The best time to honeymoon in Peru is during the dry season, from May to October.
+You will experience rain from November to April with the wettest months, December to March.
 The Inca Trail closes in February.

 Is Peru good for a honeymoon?

 Yes!
 A honeymoon in Peru is perfect for adventure lovers with plenty of history and culture, too.

 How long do you need for a honeymoon in Peru?

 We recommend at least 14 nights for a honeymoon in Peru.
 However, the ideal duration of a honeymoon in Peru can vary depending on personal preferences and budget.
 14 nights will allow you some time to recover from jet lag and have time for multiple destinations, activities and relaxing.

 Where to stay on a honeymoon in Peru: